-To make the most efficient cut, the blade should protrude only far enough to expose one-half of a tooth as shown in Figure 7.
+To make the most efficient cut, the blade should protrude only far enough to expose a tooth as shown in Figure 8.
 This allows the shoe to support the blade and minimizes twisting and pinching in the material.
 See the section titled Cutting Depth Adjustment.